Youth Support Worker

 Qualifications:

-• Bachelor’s Degree with 1-3 years of professional experience in a non-profit setting.
-Experience working with youth preferred.
+• Associates Degree preferred, with 1-3 years experience in a setting serving youth.

 • Bilingual, a plus